Customer support +49 (40) 59380 500

 ipv4 versus ipv6

-We communicate every day with the help of IP addresses, but as non-IT people we know very little about them.
-Without Internet protocols, however, data exchange over the Internet would not be possible.
-Many exciting areas such as interconnection, Internet of Things (IoT) and edge computing would also be inconceivable without the new IPv6 standard.
-It is therefore worth taking a closer look at Internet protocols, if only to be able to configure your router at home yourself.
-In our article, we explain the differences between the two Internet protocols and go into the advantages offered by the new IPv6 standard.
+We communicate on a daily basis using IP addresses, but as non-IT people, we know very little about them.
+Without internet protocols, however, data exchange via the internet would not be possible.
+Many exciting areas such as interconnection, the Internet of Things (IoT) and edge computing would also be unthinkable without the new IPv6 standard.
+It is therefore worth taking a closer look at internet protocols - if only to be able to configure your own router.
+In our article, we explain the differences between the two internet protocols and look at the advantages of the new IPv6 standard.

 Important definitions